This information applies only to the Original Course View. Your instructor and institution control which tools are available.

 - Journal Details: In the sidebar, expand the section to view the journal information, including if comments were made.

 - Grade: This section appears if your instructor enabled grading for the journal.
 You can see if your journal entries have been graded.

 - Index: View the titles of your selected entries for either the week or the month, determined by the settings your instructor makes during journal creation.
 The most recent entry title appears first.

-Only your instructor can create a journal topic, but after creation, you can create entries.
+Only your instructor can create a journal.
+After the journal is created, you can create journal entries.

-- On the journal topic page, select Create Journal Entry.
+- On the journal's topic page, select Create Journal Entry.

 See journals in action